Asian shares slide on fresh trade worries, bonds fragile

 “The BOJ’s policy tweaks weren’t much of a tightening, and did little damage,” he added.

-MSCI’s gauge of stocks across the globe .MIWD00000PUS is down 0.45 percent so far this week, reversing gains from the previous four weeks, with Chinese shares accounting for the bulk of that.
+MSCI’s gauge of stocks across the globe is down 0.45 percent so far this week, reversing gains from the previous four weeks, with Chinese shares accounting for the bulk of that.

-On Wall Street, the S&P 500 .SPX lost 0.10 percent on Wednesday, but the Nasdaq Composite .IXIC added 0.46 percent to extend its recovery from Monday's three-week low.
+On Wall Street, the S&P 500 lost 0.10 percent on Wednesday, but the Nasdaq Composite added 0.46 percent to extend its recovery from Monday’s three-week low.

-While industrial stocks .SPLRCI fell 1.3 percent on trade worries, technology shares .SPLRCT were boosted by strong earnings from Apple (AAPL.O).
+While industrial stocks fell 1.3 percent on trade worries, technology shares were boosted by strong earnings from Apple.

 The world’s largest company by market capitalization rose 5.9 percent, boosting its value to close to $1 trillion.